Grooming is a crucial part of your guinea’s care, and isn’t something you can overlook or skimp on.

 Some guinea pigs tolerate or even enjoy being brushed, while others might be very anxious or fidgety during grooming.

-The first few times are usually the worst, but your guinea pig should gradually become more accustomed to having their hair brushed.
+The first few times are usually the worst, but your cavy should gradually become more accustomed to having their hair brushed.